Y2K!: Tour

-On June 5, 2024, along with the album announcement, the rapper announced the Y2K!
+On June 5, 2024, along with the album announcement, Ice Spice announced the Y2K!
 World Tour, with 25 dates across Europe and North America.
-The tour began with its European leg on July 4 at the Roskilde Festival in Denmark, and it will end in Australia on January 5, 2025.
-The tour is set to be performed at Denmark, Poland, Austria, England, Switzerland, Romania, Belgium, The United States, Canada, Ireland, Scotland, The Netherlands, France, Germany, Sweden, Norway, New Zealand, and Australia.
-As of October 28, 2024, close to 80% of the tickets have been sold and $639,348 has been made off the tour.
-For every show in The United States and Canada, rappers Cash Cobain and Cleotrapa were the opening acts.
+The tour began with its European leg on July 4 at the Roskilde Festival in Denmark, and it was scheduled to end in Australia on January 5, 2025.
+The tour was set to be performed in Denmark, Poland, Austria, England, Switzerland, Romania, Belgium, the United States, Canada, Ireland, Scotland, the Netherlands, France, Germany, Sweden, Norway, New Zealand, and Australia.

+As of October 28, 2024, close to 80% of the tickets had been sold, and $639,348 had been made off the tour.

+For shows in the United States and Canada, rappers Cash Cobain and Cleotrapa were the opening acts.

 Drama with Cleotrapa

 During the tour, Ice Spice gained controversy on TikTok after her friend, Cleotrapa, alleged that Ice Spice treated her like a slave on tour.
-In a six part series of Tiktok's, Cleotrapa called Ice Spice a "fake friend," and reported she was given a days notice to prepare for the tour, was left to handle her own luggage, book her own room in a five star hotel, was denied food as she "wasn't part of the budget" for the tour, and wasn't given a changing room to prepare for shows and needed to change in gas station bathrooms.
-Ice Spice later responded to the controversy on Twitter, saying "You got less than 10,000 listeners and I'm sharing my stage with you and you feeling so entitled."
+In a six-part series of TikToks, Cleotrapa called Ice Spice a "fake friend," and reported she was given a days notice to prepare for the tour, was left to handle her own luggage, book her own room in a five star hotel, was denied food as she "wasn't part of the budget" for the tour, and wasn't given a changing room to prepare for shows and needed to change in gas station bathrooms.
+Ice Spice responded to the controversy on Twitter, saying, "You got less than 10,000 listeners and I'm sharing my stage with you and you feeling so entitled."
 The two are no longer friends.

 Commercial performance

-In the United States, Y2K! debuted at number 18 on the Billboard 200, with 28,000 album-equivalent units, becoming the lowest placing on the chart by Ice Spice; as well as her highest selling week, surpassing her debut extended play (EP), Like..?
+In the United States, Y2K! debuted at number 18 on the US Billboard 200, with 28,000 album-equivalent units, becoming her highest selling week, surpassing her debut extended play, Like..?
 (2023), which sold 15,000 units.
 In Europe, Y2K! entered only in the French, Lithuanian, and Poland albums charts, respectively at the numbers 124, 20 and 43.